MicrosoftDocs/azure-devops-docs/docs/boards/backlogs/display-rollup.md

 For example, here we show **Progress by Work Items** which displays progress bars for ascendant work items based on the percentage of descendant items that have been closed.
 Descendant items for Epics includes all child Features and their child or grand-child work items.
 Descendant items for Features includes all child User Stories and their child work items.

 > [!IMPORTANT]
-> Rollup data supports progress or counts within a project.
+> Rollup data supports progress bars, counts of work items, or sums of numeric fields within a project.
 Child items that link to a different project aren't counted within the parent rollup calculations.

 > [!div class="mx-imgBorder"]
 > ![Progress bars showing rollup by work items](media/rollup/progress-by-work-items.png)